someshprajapati/Linux_Challenges/Challenge-1/1-zookeeper-single.md

 ```

 ### 8.1.
 Ensure that the mountpoint "/mnt/dba_storage" has the group ownership set to the "dba_users" group
-### 8.2.
-Ensure that the mount point "/mnt/dba_storage" has "read/write" and execute permissions for the owner and group and no permissions for anyone else.
 > Results:
 ```
 [bob@centos-host ~]$ ls -l /mnt/